 compute the strain tensor, $\sigma$.
 Hence, the mechanical model is dependent on the thermal response

-of the part but vice versa.
-The coupling between the two model is therefore regarded as \textit{one-way}
+of the part but not vice versa.
+The coupling between the two models is therefore regarded as \textit{one-way}

 or \textit{weak}~\cite{Debroy:2017}.
-Weak coupling between the models essentially considered due to the fact
+Weak coupling between the models is essentially considered due to the fact

 that a strong coupling would be computationally expensive.
 The von Mises stress at the end of the cooling process

 is considered as the residual stress in the AM part.
-It is considered as the quantity of interest~(QoI) in our analysis for
+It is considered as the output quantity of interest~(QoI) in our analysis for

 demonstrating the methodology proposed earlier in Section~\ref{sec:method}.
 The stress contours are illustrated